 -Holiday celebrations like Christmas, Kwanzaa, and Juneteenth and much more

 Harriette Cole is the author of Jumping the Broom: The African-American Wedding Planner; the Jumping the Broom Wedding Workbook; How to Be: Contemporary Etiquette for African Americans; Coming Together: Celebrations for African American Families; and Choosing Truth: Living an Authentic Life.
 She is the owner of profundities, inc., a life-coaching and image development production company, where she has worked with stars such as platinum-selling recording artists Alicia Keys, Erykah Badu, and Mary J. Blige.
-Cole writes a New York Daily News nationally syndicated advice column titled Sense & Sensitivity.
 She lives in Harlem in New York City with her family.